verdaux/BookNotes/Fact Machine/PoG China.md

 - [ ] 1932, 1937 Japan attacked and occupied China, inner Mongolia, and Manchuria.
 1945 Soviet army replaced Japan and withdrew in 1946.
 - [ ] Chiang Kai-shek and Mao fought till 1949, communists won.
 Nationalists withdrew to Taiwan.
 - [ ] 1951 annexed Tibet.
 Extended influence to Mongolia
+- [ ] Shanghai City is split by the huanpu river, a tributary of the yangtze